PaloAltoNetworks/pan.dev/products/compute/api/22-01/access-api-self-hosted.md

 }
 ```

-1. Call the Prisma Cloud API, submitting the token in the Authorization field in the HTTP header of your request.
+3. Call the Prisma Cloud Compute API, submitting the token in the Authorization field in the HTTP header of your request.
    For example, to get all policies:

 ```bash